 St. Anthony’s Orthopedic Unit includes private, spacious rooms designed to provide patients with the comforts of home.

-The highly trained and experienced orthopedic specialist at Capital Orthopedics & Sports Medicine, PC, treat patients from across the state of Iowa.
+Dr. Richard Goding, a highly trained and experienced orthopedic specialist treating patients from across the state of Iowa.

-The providers also offer state-of-the-art, minimally invasive treatments, such as arthroscopic surgery and robotic hip and knee replacements, which they use whenever possible, resulting in reduced pain, less downtime and a faster recovery for patients seeking care.
+Dr. Goding also offers state-of-the-art, minimally invasive treatments, such as arthroscopic surgery and robotic hip and knee replacements, which they use whenever possible, resulting in reduced pain, less downtime and a faster recovery for patients seeking care.

 Weekly Radio Show

-Listen to Dr. Richard Goding, Orthopedic Surgeon with Capital Orthopaedics & Sports Medicine at St. Anthony Regional Hospital in Carroll, Iowa, as he discusses orthopedics and joint preservation as well as about life in general during his weekly radio show.
+Listen to Dr. Richard Goding as he discusses orthopedics and joint preservation as well as life in general during his weekly radio show.

 Listen live each Sunday morning at 10am here.

 Contact St. Anthony Orthopedics, Carroll, Iowa, at (712) 794-5536

 Located at 311 South Clark Street, Suite 285 on the St. Anthony Regional Hospital campus across from the hospital atrium entrance.